First Nations Health Authority Clients

 See the list of OTC items that may be initiated by pharmacist (PDF).
 OTCs not on the list require a prescription.

-PharmaCare covers the following medical supplies and equipment for all eligible PharmaCare beneficiaries, such as:
+PharmaCare covers the following medical supplies and equipment for all eligible PharmaCare beneficiaries:

 - Insulin pumps for eligible diabetic patients who require insulin